Radolsav16/Job-Board-app/README.md

-# 🚀 Job Board App
+# 🚀 Job Board App - NextHire
 A modern **Job Board App** that connects job seekers with employers.
 Easily browse job listings, apply for positions, and manage job postings in a sleek and intuitive interface.

 ---